dimag0g/nios_duino/README.md

 - SRAM/SDRAM controller.
 Unless your FPGA has 500kB of internal RAM or more you'll have to use whatever RAM you have on your dev board.

-- PIO, has to be named pio_0.
+- PIO.
 This component can emulate the digital pins of Arduino, so it's required for pretty much anything.
 Be sure to configure it as Bidir, with bits which can be set/reset individually.
 Obviously, you will have as many pins as you have configured, with a max of 32.

-- UART and SPI controllers, have to be named spi_0, uart_0.
+- UART, SPI and I2C controllers.
 These will be used to interact with hadware modules you want to connect to your dev board.
 It is recommended to make UART baud rate software-configurable.
 It should be possible to include several UARTs and easily integrate them in Arduino framework as `Serial1`, `Serial2`, etc.

+Note that I2C requires pull-up resistors on SDA and SCL pins to function.
+You may get away by enabling internal pull-ups in the FPGA, but it's recommended to solder actual 5-10kOhm resistors.

 - EPCS controller.
 You only need it if you plan to store your software in EPCS.
 [Here](https://www.altera.com/support/support-resources/knowledge-base/solutions/rd04112006_450.html)'s